Kintyre/ksconf/docs/source/dyn/cli.rst

                           SOURCE TARGET

     Propagate .conf settings applied in one file to another.
-Typically this is used to take local changes made via the UI and push them into a default (or default.d/) location.
+Typically this is used to move 'local' changes (made via the UI) into another layer, such as the 'default' or a named 'default.d/50-xxxxx') folder.

-    NOTICE:  By default, changes are *MOVED*, not just copied.

-    Promote has two different modes:  batch and interactive.
+    Promote has two modes:  batch and interactive.
 In batch mode all changes are applied automatically and the (now empty) source file is removed.
-    In interactive mode the user is prompted to pick which stanzas and keys to integrate.
-This can be used to push  changes made via the UI, which are stored in a 'local' file, to the version-controlled 'default' file.
-Note that the normal operation moves changes from the SOURCE file to the TARGET, updating both files in the process.
-But it's also possible to preserve the local file, if desired.

-    If either the source file or target file is modified while a promotion is under progress, changes will be aborted.
-And any custom selections you made will be lost.
-(This needs improvement.)
+In interactive mode the user is prompted to select stanzas to promote.
+This way local changes can be held without being promoted.

+    NOTE: Changes are *MOVED* not copied, unless '--keep' is used.

     positional arguments:
       SOURCE             The source configuration file to pull changes from.
                          Typically the 'local' conf file)
       TARGET             Configuration file or directory to push the changes into.
-                         (Typically the 'default' folder) As a shortcut, a directory is given, then it's assumed that the same basename is used for both SOURCE and TARGET.
-In fact, if different basename as provided, a warning is issued.
+                         (Typically the 'default' folder) As a shortcut, if a directory is given, it's assumed that the same basename is used for both SOURCE and TARGET.

     optional arguments:
       -h, --help         show this help message and exit